proycon/analiticcl/README.md

 novelties, such as the introduction of prime factors for improved anagram hashing.
 We aim at a high-performant implementation written in [Rust](https://www.rust-lang.org).

+Aside from reading this documentation, you can also view an in-depth [presentation video](https://diode.zone/w/kkrqA4MocGwxyC3s68Zsq7) that was presented at the KNAW Humanities Cluster in January 2022.

 ## Features

 * Quick retrieval of spelling variants given an input word due to smart anagram hashing lookup.
 This is the main feature